tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 TCF
 ~~~

-The **TCF** page provides an interface for clusters that run within `Tarantool Clusters Federation <https://www.tarantool.io/en/clustersfederation/>`__.
+The **TCF** tab provides an interface for clusters that run within `Tarantool Clusters Federation <https://www.tarantool.io/docs/tcf/>`__.

 .. image:: _images/tcm_ui_tcf.png
-    :align: center
+    :align: left
     :width: 700
     :alt: TCM TCF page

-TCF page can be added via the |tcm| configuration file:
+TCF tab can be added via the |tcm| configuration file:

 .. code-block:: yaml

     # tcm.yaml
     feature:
-        tcf:True
+        tcf: True

+You can also enable it using the environment variable or the ``feature`` command-line option.
+For more details, refer to `configuration reference <https://www.tarantool.io/en/doc/latest/tooling/tcm/tcm_configuration_reference/#feature/>`__.

 On this page, you can:

-*   view information about TCF clusters
+-   view information about TCF clusters
-*   toggle the state of clusters
+-   toggle the state of clusters
-*   promote or demote clusters
+-   promote or demote clusters
-*   change key cluster parameters.
+-   change key cluster parameters.

 To open the settings, click **Actions** (the three dots next to the cluster status) and select **Settings**.
 Available parameters:

   - ``dml_users``: list of DML users
   - ``cluster1``, ``cluster2``: cluster settings
   - ``replication_user``: replication username